-My thoughts are not your thoughts, even though we can think about the same thing.
+My thoughts are not your thoughts and your thoughts are not mine.

+Still, it seems that we can think about the same thing.

-It is thus preferable to take concepts as abstract objects, and to take our thoughts to be about concepts.
+It is thus preferable to take concepts as abstract objects and to take our private thoughts to be about public (if abstract) concepts.

 When I think of a concept, like the concept of a bachelor, I perform a mental act which we can call grasping the concept.

-These concepts are structured, so that they can contain, or not contain, other concepts.
+These concepts are structured so they can contain, or not contain, other concepts.

-I won't much pursue the question of how concepts contain other concepts, or what the relation of containment is.
+I won't much pursue the questions of how concepts contain other concepts and what the relation of containment is.

-But, we should notice that there are at least two different notions of conceptual containment that philosophers have used.
+But we should notice that there are at least two different notions of conceptual containment that philosophers have used.